 From Russia’s Far East to South Korea.
 Back to real Asia.
 Nevertheless, a travel thru a country rather unusual to us.

-Visiting this country please keep in mind:
+If visiting this country please keep in mind:

 1. A journey thru Korea without speaking and reading their language, not having a smartphone and not liking Korean food is the ultimate precondition to have an absolutely miserable life during the visit.